Jerell/dagger/backend/README.md

 This compiles the Rust code in `../cli` to WebAssembly and outputs it to `./pkg`.

+## Networks Directory

+Networks are stored in `backend/networks/`.
+You can:

+- Copy networks from the project root: `cp -r ../network/preset1 ./networks/`
+- Create symlinks: `ln -s ../network/preset1 ./networks/preset1`
+- Create new networks directly in `networks/`

+The API uses network names (e.g., `preset1`) which map to `networks/preset1/`.

 ## Environment Variables

 - `PORT` - Server port (default: 3000)